Montana-Media-Arts/webDesignFall2024/_docs/topic-10/09-find-fonts/04-page.md

   </div>
 </div>

-The source property (`src: url() format()`) tells the browser where to load the font from via the `url()` function, and what type of font it is via the `format()` function.
+The source property (`src: url() format()`) tells the browser where to load the font from via the `url()` function and what type of font it is via the `format()` function.

 As with audio and video, not every browser is capable of reading and using every type/format of font.
-Therefore, you will need to include multiple types of fonts in order to cover support for all browsers.
+Therefore, you will need to include multiple types of fonts to cover support for all browsers.

-Common font file-extentions and their formats are:
+Common font file extentions and their formats are:
 - `.ttf` - TrueType Fonts, `format('truetype')`
 - `.otf` - OpenType Fonts, `format('opentype')`
 - `.woff` - Web Open Font Format, `format('woff')`